stabilityprotocol/stability/docs/UNIFIED-ACCOUNTS.md

 SS58 Address:      5GKyBtzbxKU1qjhZrKpMiwtJj7o6jJcXbKQVtYq74DCPerXN # Nevermind for evm
 ```

+**For avoiding to compile the client or for faster development, you can use the following [online tool](https://stabilityprotocol.github.io/validator-key-generator/) for generating keys.**

 For calculating the actual AccountId (EVM address) you have to derive it from the Ethereum public key.
 Ethers library can easily get this job done:

 ```ts